Biduality and Reflexivity in Positive Characteristic: Tools and basic Constructions

 \begin{definition} A vector field $X$ is a sum

 where all but finite coefficients $a_{h,i}(X)$ are zero. \nomenclature{$X$}{Vector field as a sum of Hasse differential operators} The elements $a_{h,i}(X)$ are coefficients in $\mathcal{O}_M$, depending linearly on $X$.
-Vector fields form an $\mathcal{O}_M$-module. \nomenclature{$\mathcal{O}_M$}{Sheaf of regular functions on $M$} \end{definition}
+Vector fields form $\mathcal{O}_M$-modules. \nomenclature{$\mathcal{O}_M$}{Sheaf of regular functions on $M$} \end{definition}

-\begin{definition} For every $i\in \{0,\ldots,n\}$ we define the differential form $d^{(h)} x_i$, seen as a formal symbol.
+\begin{definition} For every $i\in \{0,\ldots,n\}$ we define the differential form $d^{(h)} x_i^q$, seen as a formal symbol.
 This definition can be given a functorial interpretation, by considering the module of $p$-graded K\"ahler differentials as a universal object representing the functor of Hasse derivations, see \cite[chap.
-16]{Eisenbud:95}.
-Using the conormal sequence \cite[prop.
-16.3]{Eisenbud:95} corresponding to the short exact sequence:
+16]{Eisenbud:95}. \end{definition}